Cozy Peach Kitchen

 • Eggs are added to prevent the casserole from cracking.
 They also make it more scoopable.

-• The crumble is made of up raw pecans, brown sugar, melted butter, more cinnamon and a pinch of salt.
+• The crumble is made of up raw pecans, brown sugar, melted butter, more cinnamon, and a pinch of salt.

-How to roast sweet potatoes
+How to bake sweet potatoes

 Three sweet potatoes in a metal baking dish